 Eyelash extensions do not adhere well to dirty lashes, so if you are not thoroughly cleansing the natural lashes before applying a set of extensions, you are already compromising the lifespan of the extensions.

-When you do NEED to use an oil-based product (Hello Sunscreen), ensure that you wash your eyelash extensions thoroughly after application of the product.
-Our cleanser will strip off those surface oils that can affect your eyelash extensions and makes your lashes fluffy and clump free.
+- When you do need to use an oil-based product (hello, sunscreen), ensure that you wash your eyelash extensions thoroughly after applying the product.
+Our cleanser will strip off those surface oils that can affect your eyelash extensions and make your lashes fluffy and clump-free.

-When using hair products and body washes in the shower, make cleansing your extensions the LAST thing you do in the shower, so to ensure that you cleanse off any oil residue that may have gotten on the lash line.
+- When using hair products and body washes in the shower, keep cleansing your lash extensions the last step, so to ensure that you cleanse off any oil residue that may have gotten on the lash line.

-Make sure you remove your make-up at the end of the day.
-We know sometimes we are all a bit too tired, but your lashes will THANK you for it.
-Double cleanse when you are removing make-up.
-The first cleanse removes the make-up, the second cleanse gives you a deep clean that truly removes the oils and debris on your skin, eyelids and lash line.
+- Make sure you remove your makeup at the end of the day.
+We know sometimes we are all a bit too tired, but your lashes will thank you for it.
+Double cleanse when you are removing makeup.
+The first cleanse removes the makeup, and the second cleanse gives you a deep clean that truly removes the oils and debris on your skin, eyelids and lash line.
 You can also use a makeup remover cloth, that’s super gentle around the eyes and removes your makeup just with water

-As a lash artist how does educating your clients to have great lash hygiene help you?
+As a lash artist, how does educating your clients about lash hygiene help you?

 If you can teach your clients the importance of washing their eyelash extensions twice daily, you will make your own job so much easier at infill time.

-Another bonus is that you are going to get less complaints.
-We have all had that dreaded phone call “my lashes have all fallen out”, “my lashes look stuck together”, “a lash fell out and there were 3 stuck together”.
+Another bonus is that you are going to get fewer complaints.
+We have all had that dreaded phone call “my lashes have all fallen out” or “my lashes look stuck together”.
 When your clients are caring for their extensions these comments start to disappear, and consistently happy clients are walking through your door.

 We know it is not always easy to convince someone to spend more on a product when they have just paid for a full set of lashes, so make educating clients key.
-Consistent messaging is important, stress the importance of washing lashes on your social media pages, on your website, when your clients make a booking, whilst you are applying their lashes, not just when you get to the reception desk to take payment.
-If it’s not a surprise at the end of their appointment they will be much more receptive to understanding why they NEED to practice good lash hygiene and not feel like you are trying to make an extra few dollars out of them.
+Stay consistent in your messaging, and stress the importance of washing lashes on your social media pages, website, when your clients make a booking, whilst you are applying their lashes and not just when you get to the reception desk to take payment.
+If it’s not a surprise at the end of their appointment they will be much more receptive to understanding why they need to practice good lash hygiene and not feel like you are trying to make an extra few dollars out of them.

 When you truly understand aftercare and can articulate it to your clients with confidence, they will know they are in safe, expert hands.